christiancoleman/PetcubeHelper/README.md

 3. **Adjust Sensitivity**: Use the sensitivity slider to fine-tune detection
    - Higher sensitivity: Detects cats more easily but may have false positives
    - Lower sensitivity: More precise detection but may miss cats in difficult positions
-4. **Advanced Settings**: Access the "Settings" tab for more detection options:
+4. **Advanced Settings**: Access the "Settings" tab for more detection options
-   - Detection interval: How frequently to analyze new frames
-   - Confidence threshold: Minimum confidence level for positive detection
-   - Model selection: Choose between different detection models

 ### Running Patterns